CAC Payback Period Explained: How to Calculate and Reduce SaaS Payback Period

 Why is it important to calculate your payback period?

 Customer acquisition costs: Subscription-based companies assume the risk of paying CAC upfront and replenishing that spend as the customer pays ratably over time.
-The greater the upfront CAC, the longer it will take to pay it back bit by bit over time.
+The greater the initial cost of customer acquisition, the longer it will take to pay it back bit by bit over time.

 Customer monetization: The size of the increments in which customers pay back their CAC each month (or each year) depends on how you monetize your customers.
 You may charge them one flat rate, create individualized plans, or scale their pricing according to usage on a value metric.
 The payment plans that you create for your customers influences the length of the payback period.